arwes/arwes/docs/FAQ.md

 so definitely you can use Arwes with [Gatsby](http://gatsbyjs.org) or [Next](https://nextjs.org).

-But Arwes requires a few more setup steps to make it work for such requirements due to its design, sound and animation systems.
+But Arwes requires a few more setup steps to make it work for such requirements due to its design, sound, and animation systems.

 There is a plan to document complete examples.